Serial-ATA/lofty-rs/doc/NEW_TAG.md

 and put them into a `Tag`.
 The remaining items that cannot easily be expressed in `Tag` will remain in the original tag, in an immutable wrapper.

-Implementing `SplitTag` in the case of `FooTag` will be quite simple, but this can easily become incredibly complicated.
+Implementing `SplitTag` in the case of `FooTag` will be quite simple, but this can easily become very complicated.

 The trait provides one method, so lets implement it: